vi17250/git-branch/README.md

-Use `git-branch` to manage git branches interactively.
+Use `git-branch` to manage local git branches interactively.

 ## Important

 ⚠️ This project is currently being written and is not yet ready for production use. ⚠️

 > V0.1.0 coming soon

+## Who is this software intended for?

+For all developers who use git as their version control system

+## Goal

+`git-branch` display informations about every local branches.
+It also allows you to delete them in batches.

 ## Pre-requisites